On probabilities in quantum mechanics: Introduction

 \section{Introduction}

 The current discussions on the foundation and interpretation of quantum mechanics may be rather intense.
 Quantum probabilities, as calculated by the Born formula, are central in many of these discussions.
 As a background for this, it may be useful to look at the various derivations of the Born formula; see Campanella et al. (2020) for some references.
 My own derivation is given in Helland (2021), and is related to my approach towards quantum foundation, which now has reached its assumed final form in Helland (2024a).
+This derivation of the Born rule will be repeated below.

+This approach to quantum mechanics is a completely new one.
+It should be looked upon as rather independent of the history of the field, and it is given in a series of articles and books referred to in the reference list below.
+For the complete mathematical details, I refer again to Helland (2024a).
+In Helland (2024b) the theory is formulated in an axiomatic way, without giving all the mathematics, and a large set of consequences of the theory is given.

+In my opinion, the foundation of quantum mechanics and its interpretation should be sharply linked together.
+This link was first discussed in Helland (2019).

+The present article takes up a special aspect of my theory: My views on quantum probabilities, and a derivation of the Born rule from a set of assumptions.

+The Born formula is the central formula in quantum mechanics.
+It gives the basis for calculation of quantum probabilities.

+I will first argue that the simplest version of the Born formula for probabilities in quantum mechanics holds under the following conditions: